 To qualify for group coverage as a small business, your company needs between two and 50 full-time employees (including the owner).
-All full-time employees of an employer are eligible for insurance under a group policy.
-And 75% of eligible employees must select health plan coverage.
+All full-time, permanent employees of an employer are eligible for insurance under a group policy.
+And 70% of eligible employees must select health plan coverage.

 For guidance on other qualifiers, call 833-923-1785.

-Employers must provide TWC (Texas Workforce Commission) quarterly wage and tax statement for all employees, and indicate full time, part time, seasonal, temporary, or terminated status for each employee on the document.
+Employers must provide UI 3/40 quarterly wage and tax statement for all employees and indicate full time, part time, seasonal, temporary, or terminated status for each employee on the document.

-Partnerships with no other employees require TWC and state filed proof of business.
+Partnerships with no other employees require UI 3/40 and state filed proof of business.
 If they do not claim wages, K-1 documents for all partners of the group are required.
 If they are listed as stockholders, they do not qualify for coverage.

 Deductibles, coinsurance, and copays are all mechanisms that allow health insurance companies and individuals to share costs.
 Deductible is a fixed amount an employee is required to pay before reimbursement by the health plan (coinsurance) begins.
 Coinsurance is the percentage of the cost of a covered health care service the employee is responsible for paying after they’ve met their deductible.
 Premium is the monthly amount that must be paid for a health insurance plan.
 Copay is the fixed dollar amount a member is required to pay for covered services or prescriptions at the time you receive them.
 Learn more about how insurance works.